nchammas/flintrock/README.md

 ### Automated pipelines

-Many people will use Flintrock interactively from the command line, but Flintrock can also be imported as a Python 3 library and used as part of an automated pipeline.
+Most people will use Flintrock interactively from the command line, but Flintrock is also designed to be used as part of an automated pipeline.
+Flintrock's exit codes are carefully chosen; it offers options to disable interactive prompts; and when appropriate it prints output in YAML, which is both human- and machine-friendly.

 ## Anti-Use Cases